 - I. A defender reacts to the snap count of the quarterback and jumps over the scrimmage line.
 RULING: Ball remains dead.
 Penalty for offside as a dead ball foul. - NOTE: Should the defender contacts an opponent with impact (receiver is displaced from the stationary position), the foul will be for illegal contact additionally enforced. - II.
-A defender, positioned 7 yd away from the scrimmage line raises a hand for a split second or raises a hand just at shoulder level. - RULING: Penalty for invalid (illegal) signal, the whistle shall be blown at the snap and the ball remains dead. - NOTE: Inform the player before the next down to give a clear signal to get the ROW next time. - III.
-3 or more blitzers are giving simultaneously a clear signal for getting the ROW. - RULING: Penalty for illegal blitzer signal, the whistle shall be blown at the snap and the ball remains dead. - IV.
+A defender, positioned 7 yd away from the scrimmage line raises a hand for a split second or raises a hand just at shoulder level. - RULING: Penalty for invalid (illegal) signal, the whistle shall be blown and the ball remains dead.
+NOTE: Inform the player before the next down to give a clear signal to get the ROW next time. - III.
+3 or more blitzers are giving simultaneously a clear signal for getting the ROW.
+RULING: Penalty for illegal blitzer signal, the whistle shall be blown and the ball remains dead. - IV.
 2 blitzers are giving simultaneously a clear signal for getting the ROW.
 Before the snap one of them drops the hand and afterwards another defender, positioned 7 yd away from the scrimmage line, raises a hand for a clear signal and holds it through the last second before the snap. - RULING: No foul for illegal blitzer signal.
-The 2 blitzers last giving the signal get the ROW.

-- V. A defender (#46), positioned 6 yd from the scrimmage line, raises a hand for a blitzer signal.
-RULING: Penalty for illegal blitzer signal, the whistle shall be blown at the snap and the ball remains dead. - NOTE: The FJ should make every attempt to inform the player before the foul with: "Number 46 you are not 7 yd away from scrimmage line."
-Should the player adjust to a legal blitzing position prior to the snap than there is no foul. - VI.
+The 2 blitzers last giving the signal get the ROW. - V. A defender (#46), positioned 6 yd from the scrimmage line, raises a hand for a blitzer signal.
+RULING: Penalty for illegal blitzer signal, the whistle shall be blown and the ball remains dead.
+NOTE: The FJ should make every attempt to inform the player before the foul with: "Number 46 you are not 7 yd away from scrimmage line."
+Should the player adjust to a legal blitzing position prior to the snap than there is no foul.

+VI.
 A defender (#46), positioned 7.5 yd from the scrimmage line, raises a hand for a blitzer signal.
-The player mistakenly anticipates the snap and is 6 yards from the scrimmage line with the raised hand when the ball is snapped. - RULING: Penalty for illegal blitzer signal, the whistle shall be blown at the snap and the ball remains dead. - NOTE: If #46 drop the hand and start the blitz from 6 yd, it will be an illegal blitz as a live ball foul.
-If #46 drop the hand and does not crosses the scrimmage line, then play continues with no foul.
+The player mistakenly anticipates the snap and is 6 yards from the scrimmage line with the raised hand when the ball is snapped.

+RULING: Penalty for illegal blitzer signal, the whistle shall be blown and the ball remains dead.

+NOTE: If #46 drop the hand and start the blitz from 6 yd, it will be an illegal blitz as a live ball foul.
+If #46 drop the hand and does not cross the scrimmage line, then play continues with no foul.

+VII.
+A defender, positioned 10 yd from the scrimmage line, raises a hand for a blitzer signal.
+The player starts running towards the SL anticipating the snap and is 7.5 yards from the scrimmage line with the raised hand when the ball is snapped and continuous a blitz.

+RULING: No foul, the blitzer has ROW.

+NOTE: If the blitzer drops his hand during their run before the snap, they can still legally blitz without ROW.